tetianadivnych/backend-puzzles-game/README.md

-# puzzle-game
+# puzzles-game
-This is the puzzle game!
+This is the puzzles game!